Frequently Asked Questions: employment, wages, and establishment counts in hurricane flood zones

 the use of dots as a confidentiality issue.

-Third quarter includes the months of July, August, and September the
+Data for third quarter is used because it includes the months of July, August, and